Active Directory Pro

 Get Members of Local Administrators group with AD Pro Toolkit

 The AD Pro Toolkit makes it very easy to get local administrators on multiple computers.
-It also put it into a grid view to make the report easy to read, search, filter and export.
+It also puts the results into a grid view to make the report easy to read, search, filter and export.

 Requirements: